Weekly Musings – Macro Quartet for the week ending June 14, 2024 | India Infoline

 Data Source: Bloomberg

-That looks like an anomaly since the US bond yields and the dollar index normally move I the same direction.
-However, in a week when the bond yields fell, the dollar index strengthened.
-There was a reason for that and it can be largely attributed to the weakness in the Euro.
-The political turmoil in France led to a sharp fall in the Euro and that spiked the dollar.
-The Euro is nearly 57% of the trade weighted dollar index so the impact was immediate and sharp.
-That explains the dichotomy between the bond yields and the dollar index during the week.
-For the week, the dollar index started on a steady note, opening at the 105.15 levels, and stayed in a range.
-However, on Friday, the dollar index spiked from 105.20 to 105.55 as the crisis in France appeared to have larger repercussions.
-During the week, the dollar index scaled a high of 105.81 and a low of 104.26.
+In a week when the bond yields fell, the dollar index strengthened and got closer to the 106 mark.
+There was a reason for that and it can be largely attributed to the weakness in the Euro, as well as weakness in the other hard currencies like the Pound Sterling and the Yen.
+The political turmoil in France led to a sharp fall in the Euro; which is 57% of the trade weighted dollar index so the impact was immediate and sharp.
+That explains why there is a dichotomy between the bond yields movement and the dollar index move during the week.
+For the week, the dollar index started on a steady note, opening at the 105.32 levels, and stayed in a range.
+However, on Friday, the dollar index spiked to 105.80 at close as the dollar continued to harden.
+During the week, the dollar index scaled a high of 105.92 and a low of 105.13.

 |Date